 About

-Rose DeMaris is an emerging poet and longtime teacher.
-Her poems appear in New England Review, Narrative, Los Angeles Review of Books Quarterly, Prairie Schooner, Image, Alaska Quarterly Review, on poets.org, &c.
-She received Orison Books’ Best Spiritual Literature Award in Poetry and the Patricia Dobler Poetry Award.
-Her translations of poems by Palestinian Lebanese writer May Ziadeh were spotlit by the Academy of American Poets.
+Rose DeMaris is a poet and teacher.
+Her poetry appears in New England Review, Alaska Quarterly Review, Prairie Schooner, Narrative, Image, and on poets.org.
+She has received Orison Books’ Best Spiritual Literature Award for Poetry and the Patricia Dobler Poetry Award.
+Her translations of poems by Palestinian Lebanese writer May Ziadeh were featured by the Academy of American Poets.

-Born in Southern California and raised there by her mother and grandmother, she was a first-generation college graduate who studied Literature and earned advanced degrees in English and Native American Studies.
-She holds an MFA in Poetry from Columbia University, where she was a Teaching Fellow.
-She has worked as a baker, florist, metalsmith, fence mender, secretary, bookseller, copywriter, seamstress, and more.
+Born and raised in Southern California, she was a first-generation college graduate who studied Literature, then earned advanced degrees in English and Native American Studies.
+She also holds an MFA in Poetry from Columbia University, where she was awarded a Teaching Fellowship.
+She has worked as a baker, florist, metalsmith, fence builder, secretary, bookseller, copywriter, and seamstress.
 She lives in Montana.

 As Andromeda,